Thank You so much for this info & wish me luck!

 1. Vital Factors

-There are granita machines that fill automatically by drawing the mix from a bag.
+There are slushy machines and granita machines that fill automatically by drawing the mix from a bag.
 Others need to be filled by hand.
-This wouldn’t be such a problem, but when the filling is manual, you need to make the mix yourself.
+This isn’t a problem per se, but rather a consideration when you think about the scale of customers that you serve. hen the filling is manual, you need to make the mix yourself.

-These types of machines are called “pour over”.
-Basically, you’ll do everything an automatically-filling slushy machine does on its own.
-Even if you like to work with your hands, this won’t be very effective when there are tens of people waiting for their beverages.
+These types of machines are called "pour over".
+They're faster than making slushies in a blender, but basically, you'll do everything an automatically-filling slushy machine does on its own with this type of machine.
+This makes pour-over machines less desirable and more “cheap” slush machines compared to automatic machines.
+Even if you like to work with your hands, this won't be very effective when there are tens of people waiting for their beverages.

+How much is a slush machine’s holding volume, or capacity?
 Slush machines come in different sizes, which obviously means that their capacity differs, as well.
-You should take a look at the number of bowls they have because this figure has a direct impact on the amount of cups you’ll be able to produce within an hour.
+You should take a look at the number of bowls they have because this figure has a direct impact on the number of cups you'll be able to produce within an hour.

 A 3-bowl slushy machine has a capacity of 8 gallons.
 A 2-bowl one features a capacity of 6 gallons and a 1-bowl machine has a maximum capacity of 3 gallons.
 The OZ servings should also be of interest to you.